kovibalu/saw_release/README.md

 ./download_saw.sh
 ```

-The whole dataset download size is ~26.7GB, please see the documentation in the script for a
+The whole dataset download size is ~26.7GB, please see the documentation in the
-detailed breakdown of sizes for the different parts of the dataset.
+script for a detailed breakdown of sizes for the different parts of the
+dataset.
+For detailed documentation on the format of the downloaded annotations
+in `saw/saw_annotations_json` see `ANNO_FORMAT.md`.

 ## Usage
 ### Precision-recall Curves